intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 principles can lead to. {{research}} points to topics that need more to be looked at more carefully before any guidance can be given.

-Beyond the recommandation in {{RFC8558}}, the IAB has provided further guidance on protocol design.
+Beyond the recommendation in {{RFC8558}}, the IAB has provided further guidance on protocol design.
 Among other documents, {{RFC5218}} provides general advice on incremental deployability based on an analysis of successes and failures and {{RFC6709}} discusses protocol extensibility.
 The Internet Technology